MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 );
 ```

+Users should be able to provide either the `ACCESS KEY` options or the `ASSUME ROLE` options,
+but not both.

 #### External ID and principal
 We already have external ID prefix and principal provided in the catalog state.
 The connection ID will be appended to the external ID prefix to get the complete